 Despite it being a 500-year old tradition, not many people living outside of Costa Rica know about it.
 Today, we’ll try to change that.
 Here is everything you’ll need to know about the Dance of the Little Devils.

-What is the Danza de los Diablitos?
+Celebrating the Fiesta Danza de los Diablitos

-The Danza de los Diablitos is a festival that is held annually by the Boruca people of Costa Rica.
+The Fiesta Danza de los Diablitos is a festival that is held annually by the Boruca people of Costa Rica.
 The centerpiece for the whole celebration is the actual dance, which shares the name of the festival itself.
 It was meant to commemorate the Boruca tribe’s victory against the Spanish Conquistadors that attempted to subjugate their people.

 Diablitos came from the name that the Spanish called the natives, as they believed them to worship the devil, since the Boruca were not baptized in the Catholic church.